All posts

 As DeFi has expanded across 30+ EVM and non-EVM networks — including Solana, Tron, TON, and Bitcoin L2s — the portability of USDC and USDT directly determines where yield can be captured and where payments clear cheaply.
 The cost differential alone is striking: transferring $100 in USDT costs roughly $0.01 on Solana (SPL), $0.05 on TON (Jetton), ~$1 on Tron (TRC20), and anywhere from $2 to $15 on Ethereum (ERC20).
 Choosing the right omnichain stablecoin route is therefore both a security and an economics decision.

-How Cross-Chain USDC and USDT Bridges Work
+How cross-chain USDC and USDT bridges work

 Cross-chain USDC and USDT bridges fall into four distinct technical families, each with different trust assumptions, speed profiles, and cost structures.